 Video Journaling Tools to Foster Self Discovery in Kids – An Authentic Time Capsule of Growing Up That Raises EQ Along The Way

 The 5000 Days Project is a global organization dedicated to developing emotional intelligence (EQ).
 We apply our StoryQ method of deep inquiry combined with video journaling technology to bring a low-cost and easy-to-implement tool into schools and communities allowing all kids to self-reflect and process in a safe environment.

 Stories of Impact

 What Kids Are Saying

-Listen here to 5000 Days Project participants discuss their experience using the StoryQ as a place to process their stories.
+5000 Days Project participants discuss their experience using the StoryQ as a safe space to process their stories.

 What Educators Are Saying

-Justin Robinson, the Director of The Institute of Positive Education at Geelong Grammar School shares his observations on the values of verbal journaling and how the StoryQ has been benefitting his students since 2017.
+Justin Robinson, the Director of The Institute of Positive Education at Geelong Grammar School shares his observations on the value of verbal journaling and how the StoryQ has been benefiting his students since 2017.

-The 5,000 Days Project implements the StoryQ evidence-based methodology and technology to help participants discover and capture who they are at specific moments along their journey growing up, giving them prompts, privacy and inspiration to explore their truest self.
-As they answer key questions over the years, it reveals their personal transformation.
-Capturing a series of life frames that in themselves tell their story.
+The 5000 Days Project implements the StoryQ evidence-based methodology and technology to help participants discover and capture who they are at specific moments along their journey growing up, giving them prompts, privacy, and inspiration to explore their truest self.
+As they answer key questions over the years, the method reveals their personal transformation—capturing a series of life frames that in themselves tell their story.